Atomic Heart kickstarts current-gen consoles hearts with solid 60 FPS and 4K in dungeons

 The dev member responsible for the post also answered a few other burning questions from fans.
 One touched on gameplay footage for the PlayStation 5.
 The dev responded by saying Mundfish is “arranging” a trailer very soon.

-The last trailer released by Mundfish showed off its graphical enhancements and partnership with Nvidia’s GeForce RTX’s DLSS 3 technology.
-Paired with the 4K quality at 60 FPS, Atomic Heart is shaping up to be one of the best-looking games of 2023.
+The last trailer released by Mundfish showed off its graphical enhancements and partnership with Nvidia’s GeForce RTX’s DLSS 3 technology for PC players with Nvidia graphics cards.
+Though, paired with the 4K quality at 60 FPS on consoles, Atomic Heart is shaping up to be one of the best-looking games of 2023.

 Atomic Heart will release on February 21 for PlayStation 5, PlayStation 4, Xbox Series X/S, Xbox One, and PC via Steam.
 The development team is also working on a release date for Steam Deck.
 As of now, a day-one release window is possible but Mundfish has yet to officially confirm it.